-Please note: The property is located in a Conservation Area.
+Please note: The property is located in an Area of Outstanding Natural Beauty

 Widworthy Barton is approached via a private gravel drive, providing an arresting first impression.
 The property is surrounded by wonderful mature grounds, enjoying total privacy and seclusion, with formal walled gardens perfectly complementing the Elizabethan architecture.
 The gardens are predominantly south facing and excellent views of the surrounding countryside can be enjoyed from all aspects.
 There is a well-maintained tennis court as well as a superb newly refurbished 1.25m deep swimming pool which is surrounded by a newly paved terrace and barbeque area, providing the perfect space for relaxation and entertaining.
 The swimming pool is heated by an air source heat pump and solar panels to a very comfortable 25c-30c.

 The land beyond gently slopes upwards to fields and mixed woodland, carpeted in bluebells in the Spring.